This section answers a number of frequently-asked questions (FAQs) about:

 For the purposes of applying time limits, the date a complaint is referred to the Financial Ombudsman Service is taken as the date the consumer contacts us and indicates that they want the ombudsman to consider the matter - as long as their complaint is at the stage where we can consider it.

-This is when the business has already issued a final response letter or has had at least eight weeks to consider the complaint.
+In most cases, this is when the business has already issued a final response letter or has had at least eight weeks to consider the complaint.
 Our complaint form may be submitted at a later date.